 Freisa Nebbiolata – A Wine On My Radar

-How It Works- after the Barolo/Barbaresco is pressed off their skins, those left over skins are added to the Freisa juice, which is then fermented.
+How It Works- After the Barolo/Barbaresco are pressed off their skins, the left over skins are added to the Freisa juice that is then fermented.
 The result?
 A highly tannic wine with a potential for complex flavors.
+This wine is called Freisa Nebbiolata.

 - Vitigini d’Italia (Grape Varieties of Italy) Bologna, Calderini, 2006